nbrain-team/alliance-2025/README.md

-# ADTV AI Platform
+# Alliance AI Platform

-This project is a centralized, scalable AI platform that can process and retrieve brand knowledge from videos, documents, and customer Q&A logs, using RAG (Retrieval-Augmented Generation), MCP-style orchestration, and Gemini Pro 2.5.
-The system will allow internal users to query, learn from, and eventually act on company-specific information.
+This project is a Retrieval-Augmented Generation (RAG) platform designed to provide intelligent, context-aware responses from a custom knowledge base.

 ## 🚀 Goal